damian-za/lpowers-typefi.github.io/o.md

 Stands for Object Linking and Embedding.
 OLE is a proprietary technology developed by Microsoft that allows embedding and linking to documents and other objects.

 ### overset text
-Text that vanishes from your InDesign document if it can't fit into its text frame.
+Text that vanishes from your Adobe InDesign document if it can't fit into its text frame.